chrisywong/chrisywong.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Christopher Yee Wong currently works at the University of Sherbrooke in Sherbrooke, Canada.
-His current research arc involves different aspects of physical human-robot interaction with humanoid robots, particularly in multimodal attention and intention recognition related to human touch.
-His past research involved automation of single cell micromanipulation, quadruped robot control, and hexapod robot leg design.
+I am currently working as a postdoctoral fellow at the University of Sherbrooke in Sherbrooke, Canada.
+My current research arc involves different aspects of physical human-robot interaction (pHRI) with humanoid robots, particularly in multimodal attention and intention recognition related to human touch.
+The goal is to develop robotic assistants for safe, comfortable, and intuitive autonomous pHRI in the areas of home care, manufacturing, or healthcare.
+I am also researching the concept of *Sensor Observability Analysis*, a novel way of performing generalized kinematic analysis of distributed axial sensors on articulated robots.
+My past research involved automation of single cell micromanipulation, quadruped robot control, and hexapod robot leg design.
+I am also passionate about teaching, mentoring, and helping people become better versions of themselves.

 {style="text-align: justify;"}